- UCAS Code:

 - Study abroad:

-This course gives you the opportunity to combine a broad understanding of economic theory with knowledge of the financial foundations of firms, financial markets and institutions.
+This course allows you to combine a specialised study of economics with knowledge of the financial foundations of firms, financial markets and institutions.

-Covering the core concepts, practices and techniques of the subject, you’ll develop your knowledge of microeconomics, macroeconomics and econometrics, as well as financial and management accounting.
-Diverse optional modules will also allow you to tailor the programme to suit your own interests and career plans, with topics from financial derivatives to economic development or auditing.
+Diverse optional modules will also allow you to tailor the programme to suit your own interests and career plans, with topics from financial derivatives to economic development or behavioural finance available.

-You’ll learn from experts in a challenging and supportive environment where you’ll have access to world-leading research in the field.
-You’ll also gain the analytical, quantitative, computing, presentation and other transferable skills required by economists working in finance and by employers in both the private and public sectors.
+You’ll learn in a challenging and supportive environment where you’ll have access to active researchers.
+You’ll explore the intersection between economics and the world of finance, while developing the analytical, quantitative, computing, presentation and other transferable skills required by economists working in finance and by private and public sector employers.

 - Course content